This post may contain affiliate links. Click for complete disclosures.

 - Make sure your potatoes are sliced as evenly as possible. - This will help make sure that your potatoes cook at an even rate.

-- If you find that your potatoes are taking forever to cook in the oven, it's likely that they were cut too thick,
+- If you find that your potatoes are taking forever to cook in the oven, they were likely cut too thick,

 - Did your potatoes turn brown? - This is caused by contact with the potato flesh and the air.
 To prevent your potatoes from browning while you are cutting them, submerge the sliced potatoes into a bowl of cold water.

-I will often make these gluten-free scalloped potatoes ahead of time, especially around the holidays.
+I often make these gluten-free scalloped potatoes ahead of time, especially around the holidays.

 - I like to start them and place them into the baking dish, stopping before they are baked.

-- Then I will cover the potatoes with saran wrap so that it is touching the surface of the potatoes.
-This simple trick helps prevent a film from forming on the potatoes, just like it does when you are making pudding.
+- Then, I will cover the potatoes with saran wrap so that it is touching the surface of the potatoes.
+This simple trick helps prevent a film from forming on the potatoes, just like when making pudding.

-- If you don't want to make these gluten-free au gratin potatoes ahead of time completely, you don't have to.
-You can also just slice your potatoes the day before.
-Just be sure to store your sliced potatoes in a bowl of cold water in the fridge until you are ready to use them.
+- If you don't want to make these gluten-free au gratin potatoes ahead of time, you can also slice your potatoes the day before.
+Store your sliced potatoes in a bowl of cold water in the fridge until you can use them.

-You can freeze these gluten-free scalloped potatoes after they have been fully cooked and then cooled.
-When you are ready to reheat your frozen scalloped potatoes, add some extra cheese to the top and bake until they are warmed through.
+You can freeze these gluten-free scalloped potatoes after they have been fully cooked and cooled.
+When ready to reheat your frozen scalloped potatoes, add some extra cheese to the top and bake until they are warmed.
 The texture will be the same as when they were first cooked.

 - You do not need to defrost before reheating frozen scalloped potatoes.